REAR EXTENSION IDEAS

 A fresh addition that establishes a dialogue between tradition and modernity, and it reflects contemporary aspects of construction and design.

-Variations on these two types of extension will depend on the specific character of the property, the design brief, and the architect’s consideration of any relevant construction, planning, or other restrictions.
+Variations on these two types of extension will depend on the specific character of the property, the design brief, and the designer’s consideration of any relevant construction, planning, or other restrictions.
 No two properties are exactly the identical, and no two projects are the same when it comes to considering the individual preferences of every home owner.

 NOT SURE WHICH PLANNING ROUTE IS RIGHT FOR YOUR HOME?
 WE OFFER FREE CONSULTATIONS TO ALL HOMEOWNERS, SO YOU CAN KNOW WHAT’S UP BEFORE YOU BEGIN.